 This storage tank compliance program prepared the MWRA facilities for the tri-annual compliance certification process as required by MassDEP CMR 310 CMR 80.00 and covered in this compliance assistance guide.

-Through the monthly inspections CommTank’s project manager identified the storage systems issues, prioritized the problems based on recurrence (e.g. calls due to alarms) and proposed upgrades that would reduce the number of service calls and maximize the reliability of the system in a cost effective way.
-An example of a cost effective solution occurred at the DeLauri Pump Station.
+Through the monthly inspections, CommTank’s project manager identified the storage systems issues, prioritized the problems based on recurrence (e.g. calls due to alarms), and proposed upgrades that would reduce the number of service calls and maximize the reliability of the system in a cost-effective way.
+An example of a cost-effective solution occurred at the DeLauri Pump Station.
 CommTank fielded numerous calls for alarms indicating fluid in the tank sump.
 UST piping sumps are designed to shed surface water and be water-tight but aren’t designed to be submerged.
 Soil had clogged the gravel around the sump resulting in poor drainage.
-CommTank’s knowledge of proper UST installation techniques enabled us to find an innovative long term solution which kept costs down.
-The repair involved removing the gravel and replacing it with new gravel, upgrading the sump and pouring a cement pad.
+CommTank’s knowledge of proper UST installation techniques enabled us to find an innovative long term solution that kept costs down.
+The repair involved removing the gravel and replacing it with new gravel, upgrading the sump, and pouring a cement pad.

 Regulations also changed in 2015 for Enhanced Vapor Recovery (EVR) and MassDEP now requires Stage I recovery systems at gasoline dispensing facilities instead of Stage II.
 Four MWRA facilities are affected by this regulation and were updated in 2013 to Stage I systems.
 The Stage I systems require weekly visual inspections that check for shear valves (shutoff valves that split off when a vehicle impacts the dispenser) defective hoses, p/v vent caps, obstructions to vapor holes and signs of fuel in the dispenser sumps.
 If these regulations are not followed accordingly, the MWRA could be subject to significant penalties.
 MWRA personnel trained by CommTank conduct these inspections to ensure the integrity of the Stage I systems and to ensure compliance with the MassDEP regulations.